miladrahimi/phpcontainer/README.md

 });
 ```

+In singleton binding, the container executes the Closure once and retrieves the result whenever needed.
-The container calls the Closure once in singleton binding and calls it each time needed in transient binding.
+Conversely, in transient binding, the container invokes the Closure each time it's required.
-If you want to bind an abstraction to a Closure and don't want the container to call the Closure, you can use the `closure()` binding method instead.
+If you intend to bind an abstraction to a Closure without immediate invocation by the container, you can use the `closure()` method instead.

-### Direct Closure, function, and method call
+### Resolving Using Closure

+You have the option to use the `call` method, allowing the container to execute the provided function or closure and resolve its arguments.

 ```php
 use MiladRahimi\PhpContainer\Container;